joshbeckman/notes/about.md

 ## Changelog

 ### Unreleased
+* featured image on posts
+- create a category page for the blog
+- merge the blog content into this site
+- create a category for books
+- create a category for concerts
+- create a category for movies
+- create a category for desks
+- create a category for photos
+- create a category for presentations/talks
+- Random image on homepage
+* make backlinks and related/same-source rendering more efficient
+* move content markup into liquid filters instead of liquid logic
 * change styling/colors by season
 * Move webmentions into static ingestion and rendering
-* featured image on posts
-* move content markup into liquid filters instead of liquid logic
-* make backlinks and related/same-source rendering more efficient
 - Sitemap page
-- Random image on homepage

 ### 2023-12-29
 * Photo gallery and zoom support